Sergiu Perciun

-Sergiu Perciun (born 23 April 2006) is a Moldovan professional footballer who plays as an attacking midfielder or winger for Serie A club Torino and the Moldova national team.
+Sergiu Perciun (born 23 April 2006) is a Moldovan professional footballer who plays as an attacking midfielder or winger for club Ascoli, on loan from club Torino, and the Moldova national team.

-Career
+Club career

 A youth product of Academia Rebeja, Perciun joined Torino in 2022.
 He made his professional debut in Serie A on his 19th birthday in a 2–0 victory against Udinese.
 Perciun came on as a substitute in the 76th minute and provided an assist for the second goal.
 Before making his debut, Perciun had scored four times and provided one assist in 22 league appearances for the youth team in the same season.

 Having represented Moldova since the under-16 level, Perciun made his debut for the under-21 team in a friendly match against Northern Ireland on 20 March 2025.
 The same year, on 6 June, he made his senior debut as a substitute in a 2–0 friendly loss against Poland.